elynch78/Engineering4Notebook/README.md

 ### Assignment Description

 We had to design a beam that would hold as much weight as possible without breaking or bending more than 35mm.
+We hope to learn more about the functions and tools on Onshape.

 ### Evidence